EU AI Act: Article 50 applies now, high-risk from December 2027

 Is my chatbot high-risk?

 Probably not.
-Most customer service chatbots are limited-risk — the main obligation is telling users they are talking to AI.
+Most customer service chatbots are limited-risk.
+The main obligation is telling users they are talking to AI.
 High-risk applies to AI making significant decisions about people: credit scoring, recruitment, insurance pricing, eligibility assessments.
 We classify your system as part of the scoping review.

 What does the £500 scoping review cover?